Let's SMILE for Scholarships

 What items are covered under the scholarship?

-The following items are eligible to be covered by the Winter 2021 Scholarship:
+The following items are eligible to be covered by the Summer 2021 Scholarship: a) Therapeutic Activities

 i) This includes speech and language therapy, behavioural therapy, occupational therapy, physiotherapy, ABA therapy, etc.